Newex/SolidNetsEasyClient/README.md

 8. Nets charges the customer
 9. Nets calls your endpoint via webhooks

 The customer never leaves your checkout page, the Nets integration is displayed in an iframe by using the Nets Checkout JS SDK.
+The benefit is the possibility for a more streamlined customer experience, by only having the customer in 1 place and being able to customize the look and feel of your checkout page.

+The drawback is a more complex developer burden.

 ## Hosted checkout